As the UK’s largest equestrian charity, we represent the equestrian community on a vast range of issues affecting horses and riders.

 Find out more information about our REACT Now to Beat Colic campaign.

 Healthcare and Education Clinics

 In 2015 the BHS launched its nationwide castration campaign to take a proactive approach to tackling the horse crisis.
 Over time the clinics have evolved and are now called Healthcare and Education Clinics.
-With the support of BEVA Trust volunteer vets and an extensive list of supportive organisations, the reduced rate services in addition to castration include general health checks, passports and microchipping, foot care, worming and dentistry.
-We also offer education, advice and support on a huge range of issues.
+With the support of BEVA Trust volunteer vets and an extensive list of supportive organisations we reach out to vulnerable owners and communities who may not normally seek regular healthcare for their horses and/or are known to be breeding indiscriminately.
+Our clinics offer a health check by a vet, castration, passporting, microchipping, dental checks, worming, and hoof care at a reduced cost, as well as education, advice and support on a huge range of issues.

 Find out more information about our Healthcare and Education Clinics